Frontier Worker Permit: Apply & Retain UK Work Rights

 Is the frontier permit an alternative to the visitor visa?

-From 1 July 2021, to enter the UK as a tourist, they can use passport through an eGate and obtain leave as a visitor.
+To enter the UK as a tourist, they can use passport through an eGate and obtain leave as a visitor.
 Entering the UK through an eGate is the usual route for those who are eligible to pass through one, strictly for the purpose of visiting the UK for a reason listed in Appendix V of the Immigration Rules.
 Individuals cannot enter the UK via an eGate on a national ID card or a non-biometric passport.

 How much does a frontier worker permit cost?